Akshay95014/SFOpenData-RegisteredBusinessAnalysis/README.md

 4. Newly registered and closed business locations by year in SF
 5. and some more features!

-Finally, if you have some feedback and suggestions for the analysese shown here, please feel free to fill this form out: https://goo.gl/forms/8cY2EWUOloQ5HJJw2
+Finally, if you have some feedback and suggestions for the analyses shown here, please feel free to fill this form out: https://goo.gl/forms/8cY2EWUOloQ5HJJw2